 2. On its own, automated data lineage at a physical level is not widely used.
-Automated data lineage requires a lot of investments and resource at the implementation phase.
-Maintenance is not an issue as it happens automatically.
+Automated data lineage requires a lot of investments and resources at the implementation phase.
+Maintenance is not an issue, as it happens automatically.

 3. Many companies use a combined approach.